-Soba Noodles are a buckwheat pasta, which are from the rhubarb and sorrel family and despite the name, not related to wheat.
-I like to cook with soba noodles for a few reasons; the earthy taste and the quick cooking time.
-Soba Noodles are boiled in 4 minutes and have great texture and flavor, which pairs nicely with Asian inspired sauces.
+Soba Noodles are a buckwheat pasta, which just so happens to fall from the rhubarb and sorrel family and despite the name, they are not related to the wheat family at all.
+I like to cook with Soba noodles for a few reasons; the earthy taste and the quick cooking time.
+Soba Noodles boil up in 4 minutes and have great texture and flavor, which pairs nicely with Asian inspired sauces.
 This salad makes a tasty summertime meal and is so easy to prepare and the dressing is made with pantry ingredients you probably already have on hand.

 12 ounces dried Soba Noodles